Free Translation of Ātmabodhā, by Sri Bhagavatpādā

 बुद्धावेवावभासेत स्वच्छेषु प्रतिबिम्बवत्

-sadā sarvagatah api ātmā na sarvatra ava bhāsate .
+sadā sarvagatah api ātmā na sarvatra ava bhāsate

-buddhāveva ava bhāseta svaccheu pratibimbavat ..
+buddhāveva ava bhāseta svaccheṣu pratibimbavat ..
 17..

-Eternally all-pervading is the Self, yet it not manifest everywhere.
-It is only in the buddhi (i.e. intellect) that it (most) manifest, just like there is a perfect reflection in a mirror.
+Eternally all-pervading is the Self (sadā sarvagata ātmā), yet it does not manifest everywhere (na sarvatra avabhāsate).
+It is only in the intellect (buddhāveva) that it manifests most clearly, just like there is a perfect reflection in a mirror (svaccheṣu pratibimbavat).

-देहेन्द्रियमनोबुद्धिप्रकृतिभ्यो विलक्षणम् ।
+देहेन्द्रियमनोबुद्धिप्रकृतिभ्यो विलक्षणम्

-तद्वृत्तिसाक्षिणं विद्यादात्मानं राजवत्सदा
+द्वृत्तिसाक्षिणं विद्यादात्मानं राजवत्सदा

-dehendriya mano buddhi praktibhyo vilakaam .
+dehendriya mano buddhi prakṛtibhyo vilakṣaṇam .

-tad vtti sākia vidyāt ātmāna raja vat sadā ..
+tad vṛtti sākṣiṇaṃ vidyāt ātmānaṃ raja vat sadā ..
 18.

-Realize Atman – Self, to be distinct from the body, mind, intellect – which are modifications in prakriti.
-This Self which is the witness of all thoughts (since it illumines all thoughts, by virtue of its essence being Pure consciousness), is verily the King – i.e. it’s independent and sovereign.
+Realize Atman – Self (ātmānam), to be distinct (vilakṣaam) from the body, mind, intellect (deha-indriya-mano-buddhi) – which are modifications of prakriti (praktibhya).
+This Self, which is the witness (sākṣia) of all thoughts (since it illumines all thoughts by virtue of its essence as pure consciousness), is verily the King (raja-vat) – i.e., it is independent and sovereign.

 व्यापृतेष्विन्द्रियेष्वात्मा व्यापारीवाविवेकिनाम् ।